aeiou6-db/BVVDT34/README.md

-Adds major upgrades to the T-34 all configurable
+Adds major upgrades to the T-34 with config

 Smoothbore Cannon (Firepower upgrade)